OviedoVR/OviedoVR/README.md

 ## About Me

 An entry-level **Data Analyst**, which have been working with **LaTeX editing** and has a *Biomedical Engineering* background from Franciscan University (UFN), in which accquired a Nanosciences Master's Degree.
 I was always data enthusiast.
 I am open to collaborating on projects and innovative/disruptive ideas.
+Feel free to connect with me on Linkedin and also check out my articles on Medium!

 As a **freelancer**, has completed more than **140 projects** to customers from **20+ countries**, mantaining a **5-star rating** average over 2+ years.